Try2Code/cdo-bindings/README.md

 This repository contains interfaces for [Ruby](http://www.ruby-lang.org) and [Python](https://www.python.org).
 If you are not sure, wether this is useful or not, please have a look at:
 [Why the .... should I use this???](https://code.zmaw.de/projects/cdo/wiki/Cdo%7Brbpy%7D#Why-the-)

+## What's going on

+Currently this package is in a re-design phase.
+The target is a 2.0 release that will **not be compatible** with the exising release 1.5.x:
+* Write opertors chains in terms of methods chains with ```.``` as much as possible
+* hopefully reduce the number of ```kwargs``` keys
+* keep the Ruby and Python interface similar
+* possibly drop python-2.x support ...
+I am not sure when to do this best

 ## Installation

 Releases are distributed via [pypi](https://pypi.org/project/cdo) and [rubygems](https://rubygems.org/gems/cdo):